Closure Update – April 17, 2015

 - Fern Canyon, north of the Fern Canyon Trail, including the Nebel Horn Ridge, East Ridge, the Goose and the Goose Eggs (the designated Fern Canyon hiking trail will remain open)

 - Shadow Canyon and the Matron (the Maiden will remain open and accessible from the east; Shadow Canyon Trail will remain open)

 - The entire Mickey Mouse wall, including South Tower, North Tower, Central Tower, Ship’s Prow, Wall of Shiva’s Dance, The Gargoyle, the East Face and Cryptic Crag

-Climbing areas on US Forest Service land that are closed for the season (full details here):
+Climbing areas on US Forest Service land that are closed until July 31 (full details here):

 - Eagle Rock

 Climbing areas in Eldorado Canyon State Park that are closed until July 15 (full details here):

 - Millennium Crag

 - Rattlesnake Gulch Trail upper loop